 If the interdependence of science and the humanities were more generally understood, men would be more likely to become masters of their technology and not its unthinking servants.

 These founders, hailing from leading universities as well as the US Atomic Energy Commission, IBM Corp, and New York Life Insurance, knew that connecting the humanities and sciences helps us make informed judgments about our control of nature, ourselves, and our destiny.
-This separation of disciplines actually hurts our ability to innovate and solve big problems.

 But, since the 1980s, political rhetoric has emphasized the need for less humanities and more STEM education.
 STEM is painted as a more profitable investment, in terms of job creation and research dollars generated.